olgrabowska/courseraGettingAndCleaningDataProject/codebook.md

 ﻿Codebook for Coursera Getting and Cleaning Data project

+All the variables in the dataset are calculated as averages for each activity and subject.

  [1] "Subject"
         An identifier of the subject who carried out the experiment (one of 30 people).
         values: 1:30